LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/ex-4.rst

     - **OR** create your own `custom classifiers from pysal <reclassify.html>`_.
 If you create your own, remember to document it well how it works!
 Write a general description of it and comment your code as well.

- - Submit the map(s) you have visualized (they don't need to be pretty).
+ - Submit the code as Jupyter notebook or Python Script and the map(s) you have visualized (as png).